 - Priority will be given to applications that have not been previously submitted.
 Previously supported projects by SCCAP must include strong justification for continued funding, including incremental contributions of the application and related innovations.

 - SCCAP membership is required for the principal applicant on the application.

 - The organization/group funded agrees to acknowledge SCCAP funding in marketing and related materials.
 SCCAP will work with the group to identify appropriate strategies.

-Applications and funding decisions will be evaluated according to the following criteria:
+All submissions will be evaluated according to the following criteria:

-- Evaluation of application’s alignment with the mission of SCCAP
+- Alignment with the mission of SCCAP

-- Incomplete or late applications will not be considered.
+- Incomplete or late applications will not be considered

 If you have any questions, please contact Lynn Canty, SCCAP Director of Operations at email@example.com